johyy/Pokemon-Trainer/README.md

 # Frontend Assigment 3 - Pokemon website

 This is the third frontend assignment for Java Fullstack bootcamp held by Noroff.
-The task was to create pokemon webpage with Angular.
+The task was to create pokemon website with Angular.

 ## Table of Contents